reinaldosimoes/design-resources/README.md

 # Design Resources

-A list of free resources to help you build your next project.
+A list of free resources to help you build your next project, regardless if you're a designer or a developer.

 ## Fonts